juzikong/photGalIMF/README.md

 ## Example

-This repository includes an example of galaxy simulation results and is self-sufficient to run without GalIMF.
+This repository includes an example of galaxy simulation results and is self-sufficient to run without the GalIMF code.

 You could test the code by directly running stellar_luminosity.py